lior-abadi/ethernaut-solutions/Level 13: Gatekeeper One/readme.md

 To get the amount of gas we just need to: ```8191 * Margin + Consumed Gas``` will give us the exact amount of gas that is needed to satisfy this gate.

 - 2) **Alternative Two:** The option one is the theory behind this solution.
-In here, by knowing aproximately the consumed gas of the first steps we can run multiple calls to the contract an iterate near that gas value.
-This is because that consumed gas value deppends on how the level contract and the instance was deployed in terms of optimizer and other compiler settings.
+In here, by knowing approximately the consumed gas of the first steps we can run multiple calls to the contract an iterate near that gas value.
+This is because that consumed gas value depends on how the level contract and the instance was deployed in terms of optimizer and other compiler settings.
 We can create another caller contract that loops over the call in order to get the exact gas value.

 ```
     // SPDX-License-Identifier: MIT